wandb/docs/docs/guides/hosting/hosting-options/self-managed.md

 ## On-prem Private Cloud

-On-prem Private Cloud is a fully self-hosted solution where W&B server is running in a scalable deployment on customer's private cloud infrastructure.
-W&B recommends customers to use the official W&B terraform scripts to deploy into AWS/GCP/Azure.
-Customers can choose to deploy this in a region of their choice where all W&B services are available.
+Deploy W&B Server in your private cloud infrastructure.
+W&B recommends that you use the official W&B Terraform scripts to deploy into AWS, GCP, or Azure.
+You can choose to deploy W&B Server in the region of your choice.
+Ensure that all of your W&B services are accessibly and available in the same region.

+Your company or W&B can provision your environment with Terraform and Kubernetes.
 The environment can be provisioned by us or by your company, using a toolset comprised of Terraform and Kubernetes.
 Upgrades and maintenance of the instance would need to be handled by customer's IT/DevOps/MLOps teams.

 The simplest way to configure infrastructure is by using W&B's official terraform scripts: